nyantropy/Gravitas/ARCHITECTURE.md

 frames.

 Texture animation is a visual controller-space feature.
-It must not own gameplay timing, collision, movement, cooldowns, or simulation-authored state.
+It must not own simulation timing, collision, movement, cooldowns, or simulation-authored state.

 ### Particle Rendering